johnathantran/casting-react-flask/README.md

 npm start
 ```

-You may need to run npm install first to collect any needed packages.
+You may need to run npm install first to collect any needed packages in the /frontend directory.

 ## API Endpoints
 A Postman Collection is provided in the project root to test the endpoints.
 For the DELETE and PATCH endpoints, make sure to edit the movie or actor ID in the endpoint itself to test for successful cases.

 ```